 Move the bread around a few times so it soaks up all the custard.
 It will take a few minutes.
 Older bread usually soaks the custard up quicker than fresh bread (another reason to use older bread).

-After the bread has a chance to soak up all the eggs and cream, throw the thoroughly soaked bread into a pan with some hot melted butter and cook until golden brown on both sides.
+When the bread soaks up all the custard, place the thoroughly soaked bread into a pan with bubbling melted butter and cook until golden brown on both sides.

 If you’re making French toast for many, use this little trick we picked up from making waffles.
-Heat your oven to somewhere between 170 degrees F and 200 degrees F. Then slide the cooked French toast into the oven to keep warm.
+Heat your oven to somewhere between 170° Fahrenheit and 200° Fahrenheit.
+Then, slide the cooked French toast into the oven to keep warm.

 They should be fine for quite some time without drying out.
 This method is a great way to reheat leftovers, as well.